Summary IconKey Takeaways

 Gartner Rating: 4.4

-AWS Glue is a fully managed, serverless data integration service that makes discovering, preparing, and combining data for analytics and machine learning easy.
+AWS Glue is a fully managed, serverless Spark-based ETL with automatic Glue Data Catalog discovery that makes discovering, preparing, and combining data for analytics and machine learning easy.
 Since Glue is serverless, you don’t need to buy, set up, or maintain any infrastructure.
 AWS automatically handles the scaling and assigning of resources required to run your ETL jobs.

 Glue is meant to be an important part of the AWS ecosystem, offering native connectivity to services like S3, Redshift, Athena, and EMR.
 It’s ideal if you want a unified tool to manage your data lake and data warehouse integration.
 It offers a code-first environment where developers comfortable with Python and Scala can thrive.